dave-redfern/docker-php-ppm/readme.md

 }
 ```

-__Note:__ The Symfony4 bootstrap mentioned here is an extension provided by the compiled phar.
+__Note:__ SomnambulistSymfony bootstrap mentioned here is an extension provided by the compiled phar.
-It replaces the standard Symfony bootstrap with one that can do kernel detection and supports
+It replaces the standard Symfony bootstrap with one that can do kernel detection from a composer.json
-multiple environment files.
+file.
+The standard php-pm Symfony adapter from 2.0.6 can properly resolve .env files.

 __Note:__ while php-pm can be used to serve full-stack applications, it works much better for
 APIs that do not have to deal with assets and sessions.